What is a Proctologist? Their Role & When to See a "Butt Doctor"

 What is a Proctologist?

-These specialists possess a deep understanding of the complex anatomy and functions of the pelvic region, allowing them to provide specialized care for a wide range of conditions.
+These specialists possess a deep understanding of the complex anatomy and functions of the pelvic region, allowing them to treat conditions affecting the large intestine, rectum, and anus and provide specialized care for a wide range of issues.

 Education & Training of Proctologists